sidykal/Bronco-Bazaar/README.md

 # Run instructions from sid

-Call 'npm install' or 'yarn install' whenver you pull
+Call 'npm install' or 'yarn install' whenver you pull Also make sure to do 'npm install firebase' if fire base doesnt work

 # Getting Started with Create React App